-EVANGELIST EULALO FLORES of Roswell, N. M. will be in Ozona to conduct services Fri. and Sat., Sept.
+EVANGELIST EULATO FLORES of Roswell, N. M. will be in Ozona to conduct services Fri. and Sat., Sept.
 19-20.
 Services will be held at Templo Siloe Assembly of God Church each night at 7 p.m.
 The public is cordially invited.

-Ozona Sewer Plant Expansion Taliaferro This information comes from W. D. (Bill) Cooper, long time District manager and sewage system that now serves was shut off.
-There were no injuries

-Ozona.
-The plant presently takes care of an average flow of 250, 000 to 275, 000 gallons per day of sewage effluent and the plant is designed to take care of a community of approximately 5,000 population.
+Ozona Sewer Plant Expansion for many years in the future.
+This information comes from W. D. (Bill) Cooper, long time District manager and architect of the efficient sewage system that now serves takes care of an average flow of 250, 000 to 275, 000 gallons per day of sewage effluent and the plant is designed to take care of a community of approximately 5,000 population.
 The plant is now on a priority list for federal grants which will make possible the further expansion and contemplated move of the treatment plant downstream and out of the expanding Ozona town residential areas.
-The plant has been expanded twice in recent years, always in advance of contemplated community growth and the result has been that Ozona has enjoyed efficient sewer disposal service in every area of the town, where residences are located on hilltops and in the valley -- and at a nominal charge to users.
-The system has eliminated the health hazards of a few years back by completely eliminating all open pit toilets, and most septic tanks and cesspools that were formerly a be held in Lakeview Sept.
-26, will be on sale here at the Superintendent's office beginning at noon, Tuesday,
+The plant has been expanded twice in recent years, always in advance of contemplated community growth and the result has been that Ozona has enjoyed efficient sewer disposal service in every area of the town, where residences are located on hilltops and in the valley-- and at a nominal charge to users.
+The system has eliminated the health hazards of a few years back by completely eliminating all open pit toilets, and most septic tanks and cesspools that were formerly a necessity to community

-Baker's Car Stolen
+Baker's Car Stolen Sunday Nite